maxmuellerecon/Causal-Machine-Learning/README.md

 ## Description

-This contains the code for the final project of the "EPP" course at the University of Bonn. \
+This repository should be considered a introductory course in causal machine learning. \
-However, this repository is also a starting point for people interested in causal machine learning in python. \
+It is also made for people interested in learning python and data wrangling skills in a functional matter.. \
 The first half of the project is dedicated to machine learning in general.
 The second half focuses on causal machine learning.

 ## Structure